Debasnan10/AI-Chatbot-Customized-Gpt-/README.md

 2. Install dependencies: `pip install -r requirements.txt`.
 3. Run the application: `python main.py`.
 4. Access the bot through the provided user interface and start interacting.

-## Contributing

-We welcome contributions from the community!
-Please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## License